peppial/csharp-questions/README.md

 Answers are provided in collapsible sections below each question — just click to expand.
 Have fun, and good luck!

+In a quiz (5-10 randomly selected questions), you can test yourself here: [https://dotnetrends.net/quiz/](https://dotnetrends.net/quiz/)

 Any comments and suggestions are more than welcome.
 </div>